CubeFlix/mimir/README.md

 - Text must be contained within a p tag, header tag, table, or list
 - Text is stored in text nodes or in spans
-- Spans may only contain text nodes
+- Spans may only contain text nodes or br node
 - only spans may have styling applied
 - when copying text, make sure invisible characters are ignored